 The raw images need to be downloaded from ILSVRC as a tar file.
 Because

-the data is too large to fit in memory, the data must be loaded from disk to host,
+the data is too large to fit in memory, the data must be loaded in

 QA and bAbI¶

 bAbI dataset object can be created by specifying which task and which

 subset (20 tasks and 4 subsets in bAbI) to retrieve.
 The object will use